An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Analysis of the List Decoders

 where $\G^\prime_{\mathcal{S}}$ is the matrix formed by the rows of $\G_{N}$ indexed in $\mathcal{S}$ and then removing its columns indexed in $\mathcal{E}$ and $\oplus$ is the bit-wise XOR of two vectors.
 This equation enables to use the frozen bits $u_{\mathcal{F}^{(m)}}$ as side information.
 Let $\mathcal{C}$ denote the set of all possible solutions for $(u_{\mathcal{A}^{(m)}},u_{m+1}^N)$, which is an affine subspace.
 We are interested in all compatible partial information sequences $u_{\mathcal{A}^{(m)}}$ with \eqref{eq:linear_system} (hence, $u_1^m$ as $u_{\mathcal{F}^{(m)}}$ is a linear transform of $u_{\mathcal{A}^{(m)}}$).
 To this end, we define the mapping $\Pi_{\mathcal{A}^{(m)}}:\mathbb{F}_2^{N-|\mathcal{F}^{(m)}|}\rightarrow\mathbb{F}_2^{|\mathcal{A}^{(m)}|}$ as

 which is a linear mapping since it can be represented as a multiplication of the input by a matrix formed by stacking an $|\mathcal{A}^{(m)}|\times |\mathcal{A}^{(m)}|$ identity matrix and an $(N-m)\times |\mathcal{A}^{(m)}|$ all-zero matrix.
-Then, the result follows by noting that a linear transform of an affine subspace is affine. \end{proof}
+Then, the result follows by noting that a linear transform of an affine subspace is affine. \end{proof} \ed{Let $L_m\left(y_1^N\right)$ denote the list length after $m$-th decoding stage \edd{of SCL decoding with unbounded list size}, i.e., $L_m\left(y_1^N\right) =\left|\mathcal{S}^{(m)}\left(y_1^N\right)\right|$.
+Since each member of the list is equally likely, the proposition \edd{provides an} immediate \edd{corollary, which follows from the definition \eqref{def:cond_entropy} and observing that a subspace dimension is always a non-negative integer.
+The corollary bridges between the introduced quantity $d_m\left(y_1^N\right)$ and the list length $L_m\left(y_1^N\right)$ SCL decoding with unbounded list size explicitly.} \begin{corollary} At any decoding stage $m$, the list length $L_m\left(y_1^N\right)$, $y_1^N\in\{0,?,1\}^N$, of SCL decoding satisfies